 - Tips for visiting

-As one of the top eco-tourism destinations in Costa Rica, you won’t find all inclusive resorts, luxury condo towers or well maintained roads.
-Monteverde is actually the name of the entire community made up of Santa Elena, the main tourism town and hub as well as the smaller neighborhoods like Cerro Plano.
+Monteverde is actually the name of the entire community made up of Santa Elena, the main tourism town and hub and the smaller neighborhood of Cerro Plano.

-Monteverde was founded by a group of Quakers from the US, looking for a peaceful place to live in the 1950’s.
-They chose Costa Rica for having no army and Monteverde for its climate (good for dairy farming).
-They set aside a large tract of land for conservation after discovering the cloud forests which is now the Monteverde Cloud Forest Biological Reserve.
+It was founded by a group of Quakers from the US, looking for a peaceful place to live in the 1950’s.
+They chose Costa Rica for having no army and that area for its climate (good for dairy farming).
+They set aside a large tract of land for conservation which is now the Cloud Forest Biological Reserve.

 Selected by popular vote as one of the wonders of Costa Rica, it is also one of the places to see in the world before it disappears.
 The cloud forests are highly vulnerable with climate change as the major threat.